laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

 **Description**

-Defines if the bot should remove all roles from a member when he gets muted (warn 2).
-This can be useful because, in some cases, some channels can still be accessible to a muted member (for example, when he has a role that grants him access in a private channel).
+Defines if the bot should remove all roles from a member when they get muted (warn 2).
+This can be useful because, in some cases, some channels can still be accessible to a muted member (for example, when they have a role that grants them access to a private channel).

 This behaviour is due to Discord's permissions system ; the mute role is denied from sending messages and adding reactions in all text channels, but if another